-Sepset Biosciences (Sepset) is a diagnostic company developing a point-of-care blood test for hospitals to identify septic patients in the emergency room (ER) and predict those who will have high risk for organ failure.
-Sepset’s test will provide earlier and more reliable data to help physicians select the right treatment for the right patients and the right time.
-Our vision is to increase patient survival and improve quality of care, while at the same time improve efficiency in hospital spending.
+Sepset Biosciences is a diagnostic company in advanced development of a blood test (Sepset-ER) for hospitals to identify patients in the emergency room (ER) who will acquire severe sepsis and have high risk for organ failure.
+Sepset’s test will provide much earlier (~1-2 hours) and more reliable data to help physicians select the right treatment for the right patients at the right time.
+This is critical since every hour’s delay in starting appropriate treatment leads to a 7.6% increased risk of death (Kumar, 2006).
+At the same time the Sepset-ER test will inform physicians who will not acquire sepsis, sparing the need to use potent antibiotics and increase the risk of antimicrobial resistance.
+Our vision is to increase patient survival and improve quality of care, while at the same time improving efficiency in hospital spending.